Quantum Time-Space Tradeoffs for Matrix Problems: Quantum tradeoffs for Boolean matrix operations

 \subsection{Boolean matrix-vector product}

+Finally, we discuss the problem of quantum computation of Boolean matrix-vector product and the closely-associated problem of systems of linear inequalities.
+Here, rather than producing quantitative improvements which seem unlikely, we focus on a qualitative improvement in existing results.

 Though \cite{DBLP:conf/focs/Abrahamson90} does not contain an explicit theorem statement on time-space tradeoffs for Boolean matrix-vector products that is the analog of the linear algebra bound in \cite{Abr91} or our \cref{thm:time-space-matrix-vector}, \cite{DBLP:conf/focs/Abrahamson90} contains the claim that analogous results do indeed hold for this problem using the same ideas.
-(The bound would be a factor $n$ smaller lower bound.)
+(The lower bound would be a factor $n$ smaller than the lower bound for linear algebra.)

 For quantum circuits, Klauck, \v{S}palek, and de Wolf~\cite{KSdW07} prove the following results for computing Boolean matrix-vector products.
-(They prove a similar result for the case of classical circuits also, though that does not apply to branching programs, which can vary the output order depending on the input values.)
+(They also prove a similar result for the case of output-oblivious classical query algorithms, though that does not apply to unconstrained branching programs.)

 \begin{proposition}[Theorem 23 in \cite{KSdW07}] For every $S$ in $o(n/\log n)$, there is an $n \times n$ Boolean matrix $A^{(S)}$ such that every bounded-error quantum circuit with space at most $S$ that computes Boolean matrix-vector product $A^{(S)} \bullet x$ in $T$ queries requires that $T$ is $\Omega(\sqrt{n^{3}/S})=\Omega(n^{1.5}/S^{0.5})$. \end{proposition}